NikkiSmit/COVID19/index.md

 The size of the bubbles indicates the number of employees.
 The colour of the bubbles indicates the number of active COVID19 cases.
-The colour of the map takes into account the population density and so a risk factor is created to indicate how at risk our employees are. </br>
+The colour of the map takes into account the population density and so a risk factor is created to indicate how at risk our employees are. <br>

 </p>